chris-groves/CV/README.md

 ### Teamwork

 I collaborated with my IT trainer counterparts to produce a national curriculum.
 I was a new trainer at the time so it was a great opportunity to learn from more experienced colleagues and offer my fresh ideas.
 I co-wrote lesson plans and supporting documents, feeding back on work done by others.
-The result was a set of materials which could be used by new and experienced trainers alike to ensure consistent training sessions across the country.
+The result was a set of materials which could be used by new and experienced trainers alike to ensure consistent training across the country.
 I enjoyed seeing how working together, with our varying knowledge and experience, produced a great outcome.

 ### Communication